gregoryjscott/talks/OSS.md

-# OSS by a former skeptic
+# OSS, presented by a former skeptic

 OSS vs. Proprietary, and why OSS is winning